This post may contain affiliate links. Please read our privacy policy.

 Some of you may use imitation vanilla, while others may fork over the money for higher quality pure vanilla extract.

-Regardless of your vanilla choice, I wanted to share an effortless “recipe” for homemade vanilla extract using two easy ingredients: alcohol and vanilla beans.
+Regardless of your vanilla choice, I wanted to share an effortless “recipe” for homemade vanilla extract using two simple ingredients: alcohol and vanilla beans.
+Give the mixture some time in the pantry and a shake every now and then and you’ve got vanilla to use in all of your favorite recipes.

 This is one of those kitchen how-tos that sticks in my brain right along with my buttermilk substitute and knowing how to make powdered sugar.
 It’s so simple and is sure to be a trick you’ll be happy to have up your sleeve!